rgreenblatt/neural-render/notes.md

 O1.
 Perhaps O2 is too much loss of accuracy and O1 also has a regularization effect?

+2020-06-06 13:46

 To fix sequence length bn issues, masking should work.
+This has now been implemented.

+I ran a test reintroducing seq blocks. seq blocks had a moderate negative effect.
+This may be related to overfitting.
+Mitigation via regularization or sharing parameters may be effective.
+These effects might change with the introduction of masking.

+I have some ideas to alter the input block - will test.

+Large seq size performs poorly (test divergence).
+No input transformer also performs poorly (general overfitting).